amenadiel/google-maps-documentation/docs/PlaceResult.md

 **Type:**  string

 URL of the official Google page for this place.
-This is the Google-owned page that contains the best available information about the place.
+This is the Google-owned page that contains the best available information about the Place.
 Only available with [PlacesService.getDetails](https://github.com/amenadiel/google-maps-documentation/blob/master/docs/PlacesService.md).

 utc\_offset